-For dinner, I base most of my meals around couscous, no-msg vegetarian boullion cubes, and dehydrated vegetables which rehydrate almost instantly.
-Again portion size is 2 servings and I add a can of tuna or chicken, which I open at meal time, and empty into the bag before I add my boiling water.
+For dinner, I base most of my meals around couscous, no-msg vegetarian bouillon cubes, and dehydrated vegetables which rehydrate almost instantly.
+Again portion size is 2 servings and I add a can of tuna or chicken, which I open at mealtime, and empty into the bag before I add my boiling water.
 Seal it, shake it up, let it sit for a while, and you have an easy meal.
-I also base meals on ramen and udon noodles, and you can even buy prepackaged noodle packs and dump them into a ziploc to avoid having dishes to clean.
+I also base meals on ramen and udon noodles, and you can even buy prepackaged noodle packs and dump them into a Ziploc to avoid having dishes to clean.

-When it’s colder out, it helps to put the ziploc into a pot cozy when it is cooking to prevent the loss of too much heat.
-It’s easy to make your own cozy out of a postal envelop that is lined with bubble wrap and it’s very light weight.
+When it’s colder out, it helps to put the Ziploc into a pot cozy when it is cooking to prevent the loss of too much heat.
+It’s easy to make your own cozy out of a postal envelope that is lined with bubble wrap and it’s very lightweight.

-Eating out of a ziploc can be a little challenging because you need a long spoon to reach into the bag.
-To do this, I use a extra long titanium spoon I bought at the Backpackinglight store that weighs a mere 0.40 oz, but any long handled spoon will do.
+Eating out of a Ziploc can be a little challenging because you need a long spoon to reach into the bag.
+To do this, I use an extra-long titanium spoon that weighs a mere 0.40 oz, but any long-handled spoon will do.

 One problem with freezer bag cooking is that it can get very boring.
-So you need to be creative and try adding of lot of different spices to your meals.
+So you need to be creative and try adding of a lot of different spices to your meals.
 However, be careful what you add, because prepackaged spices and flavorings can contain a lot of salt or MSG.
 There are also a lot of free recipes on the web that you can try out.
-I also recommend that you purchase Sarah Svien’s book Freezer Bag Cooking: Trail Food Made Simple which contains an excellent set Freezer Bag Cooking recipes.
-It’s already a backpacking classic!
+Sarah (Svien) Kirkconnel’s book Freezer Bag Cooking: Trail Food Made Simple contains an excellent set Freezer Bag Cooking recipes.